-We will cover 100% of the costs after you pay the deductible, up to the limits specified below per person per specialty:
+We will cover 100% of the costs after you pay the deductible, up to a combined maximum of \$1,500 per person in a benefit year for all the paramedical specialists listed below:

-- licensed psychologists, up to a maximum of \$1,000 in a benefit year. - licensed massage therapists, limited to \$81 per visit, up to a maximum of \$400 in a benefit year. - licensed speech therapists (treatment of speech impairments), up to a maximum of \$300 in a benefit year. - licensed physiotherapists (treatment of movement disorder), up to a maximum of \$50 per visit. - licensed naturopaths, up to a maximum of \$400 in a benefit year. - licensed osteopaths or osteopathic practitioners, up to a maximum of \$300 in a benefit year. - licensed chiropractors (treatment of muscle and bone disorder), limited to \$55 per visit, up to a maximum of \$400 in a benefit year, including a maximum of one x-ray examination each benefit year. - licensed podiatrists (treatment of foot disorders) or chiropodists, up to a maximum of \$300 in a benefit year. - Christian Science Practitioners who are listed in the current Christian Science Journal. - charges for athletic therapists (treatment of movement disorders) who are a member of Canadian Athletic Therapists Association, up to a maximum of \$300 in a benefit year.
+- licensed psychologists, limited to \$35 for the initial visit and \$20 per hour for each subsequent visit. - licensed massage therapists, limited to \$110 per visit. - licensed speech therapists (treatment of speech impairments). - licensed physiotherapists (treatment of movement disorder), limited to \$85 per visit. - licensed naturopaths, limited to \$56 per visit. - licensed podiatrists (treatment of foot disorders) or chiropodists, limited to \$80 per visit.

+- licensed chiropractors (treatment of muscle and bone disorder), including a maximum of one x-ray examination each benefit year, limited to \$65 per visit. - charges for athletic therapists (treatment of movement disorders) who are a member of Canadian Athletic Therapists Association.